Costa Rica

 Offers: Customs.

-Place details mention: check in steps, required documents, fees or payments, temporary import requirements and official inspections.
+Place details mention: check in steps, required documents, fees or payments and temporary import requirements.

 Offers: Customs.